F27

 Water Level Sensor Range/Calibration Error

-F27 appears; washer-dryer may overfill or underfill and then stop.
+F27 appears; the washer-dryer may overfill or underfill and then stop.

 Advertisements